amidimohsen/FBMOAC/README.md

   Notice that current (standard) RL baselines/experiments are not applicable to forward-backward MDPs.
 Hence, we go beyond them to assess our algorithm on real-world problems characterized by FB-MDPs.
   For this, we have provided two large-scale experiments falling within FB-MDP frameworks.
-  The first experiment is a edge-cashing problem in the context of communication networkings, and the second experiment is a computation offloading problem in the domain of cloud computing systems. ?
+  The first experiment is a edge-cashing problem in the context of communication networkings, and the second experiment is a computation offloading problem in the domain of cloud computing systems.
-  These experiments are provided in the folder [*experiment*](https://github.com/amidimohsen/FB-MOACv1/tree/main/environments).
-Moreover, there is a [Readme](https://github.com/amidimohsen/FB-MOAC-algorithm/blob/main/environments/README.md) file that explains these experiments and thier hyper-parameters.
+  These experiments are provided in the folder [*experiment*].
+Moreover, there is a [Readme] in that folder that explains these experiments and thier hyper-parameters.

   For the edge caching experiment, please uncomment the syntax **from environments.EdgeCaching import NetEnv** and for the computation odffloading experiment uncomment the syntax **from environments.ComputationOffloading import NetEnv** in the train.py or test.py.